zhouheng-ai/zhouheng-ai.github.io/index.md

 </p>
 <p>
 He is currently a Lecturer at the School of Artificial Intelligence and Computer Science, Jiangnan University, Wuxi, China.
-He received my Ph.D. degree in Electronic Science and Technology from Xidian University in 2024.
+He received the Ph.D. degree in Electronic Science and Technology from Xidian University in 2024.
 His research interests include multimodal learning, remote sensing image processing.

 </p>